All posts

 THORChain is a decentralized exchange protocol focused on native asset settlement including BTC, ETH, and BNB without the need for wrapping or intermediaries.

-THORChain is the original DeFi protocol for native cross-chain swaps with a live mainnet since 2021 – built from the ground up for native asset settlement.
-Instead of wrapping and bridging, users swap native Layer 1 assets directly, with no intermediaries.
+THORChain is the original DeFi protocol for native cross-chain transfers with a live mainnet since 2021 – built from the ground up for native asset settlement.
+Instead of wrapping and bridging, users convert native Layer 1 assets directly, with no intermediaries.
 THORChain achieves this using its own Tendermint-based appchain and a unique architecture of cross-chain observations and decentralized vaults secured by Threshold Signature Schemes (TSS).
 RUNE, the native asset, powers settlement across all pools and acts as the bonding asset for validators—ensuring liquidity depth, pricing efficiency, and security.

 Under the hood, THORChain runs the largest open-validator TSS vaults in production.
 Node operators must bond RUNE to join the validator set, with rotating membership to create a truly decentralized and capture resistant validator set with an adherence to economic security to reduce risk of validator collusion.
-The protocol currently supports native swaps across Bitcoin, Ethereum, BNB Chain, Avalanche, Dogecoin, Litecoin, Base and more.
+The protocol currently supports native transfers across Bitcoin, Ethereum, BNB Chain, Avalanche, Dogecoin, Litecoin, Base and more.

 Built on its own appchain, Chainflip employs the FROST (Flexible Round-Optimized Schnorr Threshold) signature scheme, enabled by Taproot, to securely bridge Bitcoin with EVM and non-EVM chains.

 The protocol combines a Uniswap v3-style AMM with RFQ functionality to offer just-in-time liquidity and optimal capital efficiency.
-This hybrid model enables low-slippage swaps at competitive prices, regardless of trade size.
+This hybrid model enables low-slippage transactions at competitive prices, regardless of trade size.
 Unique to Chainflip is a swap acceleration feature that reduces Bitcoin settlement times by up to 75%, significantly improving UX.
 Liquidity providers earn native BTC yield, and the platform’s validator-based architecture ensures secure, trustless operations.

 Rootstock is the first-ever Bitcoin layer-2 to bring smart contract capabilities to BTC.